QualyaIO/obtuse.DSP/vult_FM/README.md

 - interpolate between wavetables (for morph or even to retrieve samples)
 - also folding for wavetable?
 - option to adjust relative phase for morphing
+- negative ratio: fixed frequency
+- option to modulate not phase but volume (cheap and limited tremolo)